okovalov/address-book/README.md

 ### General

-Application is implemented using functional components approach, with React Hooks and Higher Order Components.
+Application is implemented using functional components approach, with React Hooks and Higher Order Components for code reusability and abstraction purposes.

 Routing is controlled by [React Router](https://reactrouter.com) with a designated **AppRouter** component.

+Application uses **code splitting** and all the routes components in the router, are lazy loaded for better performance.

-For UI and styling was used [Bulma CSS](https://bulma.io) framework and **SCSS** preprocessor.
+For UI and styling was used [Bulma CSS](https://bulma.io) framework and **SCSS** preprocessor, and therefore the application is fully responsive.
 One component also uses [styled-components](https://styled-components.com).

-Network calls are made with **axios**, with all the logic is placed into `services\api.js`, this allows to quickly swap the data provider with another data fetching service and data transformer, if that is needed.
+Network calls are made with **axios**, with all the logic placed into `services\api.js`.
+This approach allows quickly swap data provider with another data fetching service and data transformer, without any changed on the **presentation** layer.

 ### State Management